12 St. Patrick’s Day “Facts” That Are Actually False

 False fact: St. Patrick used the shamrock to represent the Holy Trinity

 Yes, the shamrock has three leaves—but there’s no historical evidence that St. Patrick/Palladius used it as a symbol to demonstrate Christianity.
 In fact, it’s unlikely he introduced Christianity to the Emerald Isle at all, a feat with which he is often attributed.
 In the fifth century AD, the Pope sent Palladius to Ireland with the mission of preaching to “the Irish believing in Christ.”
 So he didn’t introduce Christianity to Ireland…he really just helped it along.
 As for the shamrock, Palladius may well have used it to represent the Holy Trinity, but the shamrock already had symbolic significance in pagan traditions as well.
 Green was an important color to paganism because it represented rebirth, and the number three was as much a staple of paganism as it is of Christianity.
 Many pagan religions have three primary gods.
+While you share these St. Patrick’s Day facts with family, impress them even more with this recipe for a homemade Shamrock Shake.

 False fact: It’s easy to find a four-leaf clover